tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 Anyhow, there are a few things that should start being obvious at this point.
 For one, the answer definitely involves [binomial coefficients](https://en.wikipedia.org/wiki/Binomial_coefficient), i.e. [Pascal's Triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle).

-To generalize to arbitrary value of $p$, you'll also need to know about [the binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution).
+To generalize to an arbitrary value of $p$, you'll also need to know about [the binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution).

 A quick recap: if you have $n$ items and you [independently choose, for each item, whether to include it or not, with probability $p$](https://en.wikipedia.org/wiki/Bernoulli_trial), then the probability that you picked exactly $k$ items is